 Irreversible dementia diagnoses include, but are not limited to:

 Consult with a healthcare professional to confirm the irreversible nature of a diagnosis that is not listed above before recording it as a dementia diagnosis during screening.

 Diagnoses of Mild Cognitive Impairment or cognitive Impairment NOS are not irreversible dementia diagnoses and should be recorded as E6-Other Brain Disorders.

 Applies to individuals for whom a DHS/Division of Quality Assurance nursing home surveyor has issued a 1.67 administrative order to refer the individual to the county for nursing home discharge and alternative living arrangement (or other needed services).

-The Adult LTC FS NAT section must be completed for any individual who qualifies for a target group based on the Developmental Disability per Federal Definition.
+The Adult LTC FS NAT section must be completed for any individual who qualifies for a target group based on the Intellectual/Developmental Disability per Federal Definition.